 • Damaged cables hidden behind walls

-• Electrical overheating caused by ageing installations
+• Overheating caused by ageing installations

 How Often Should an EICR Be Renewed?

-For most residential rental properties, EICR inspections are required every five years.
-However, some properties may need more frequent testing depending on their condition, usage and previous inspection findings.
+However, some properties may need testing sooner depending on their age, condition, usage and the engineer’s previous recommendations.

-Additional inspections may also be recommended when:
+Additional inspections may be required when:

 • Major renovation work has taken place

-• The property changes occupancy frequently
+• The property changes occupants frequently

 • The installation has suffered flood or fire damage